Ha Ling Peak: How to Hike This Canmore CLASSIC

 How Long Does it Take To Hike Ha Ling Peak?

-Ha Ling Peak is a short and sweet summit that won’t take up the whole day on a hike.
+Ha Ling Peak is a short and sweet summit that doesn’t require a full day of hiking.
 This makes it ideal for visitors to the area who don’t want to spend their whole day on the trail.
+Average times on the hike are between 3 and 5 hours round trip.
+Of course, it’s entirely possible to spend longer on the trail, while anything shorter requires some trail running.

 How Hard is it to Hike Ha Ling Peak?